 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-We are exposed to interest rate risk with respect to interest earned on cash and cash equivalents.
-Based on balances as at February 28, 2019, a 1% change in interest rates would result in a change in net loss of \$0.3 million, assuming all other variables remain constant.
+The Company is exposed to interest rate risk with respect to interest earned on cash and cash equivalents.
+Based on balances as at May 31, 2019, a 1% change in interest rates would result in a change in net loss of \$0.3 million, assuming all other variables remain constant.